 Suwannee Springs is a featured recreation site managed by the Suwannee River Water Management District.
-The historic park features the old spring house that was built in the 1800s around the sulfur springs.
 Visitors can swim in the springs, picnic, and enjoy the snow white river sand bars of the Suwannee River.

 Suwannee Springs flow into the Suwannee River from the southwest approximately 7.5 miles northeast of Live Oak, Florida.
 At least six springs comprise Suwannee Springs.
 All are clustered in a sandy 100 ft stretch at the base of a 35 ft. high bank along the south side of the Suwannee River.
 The main spring is within the rock walls of a late 1800’s bath house.
 The depth near the vent on the south side of the pool is 7.8 ft.
 Limestone is exposed in the vents and sand covers a large part of the spring pool.
 Clear, yellow-greenish water is pooled behind the wall and spills out through an opening at the base over limestone boulders into the tannic Suwannee River.